 Emergency relief assistance

-The card can be used at:
+A prepaid card can be used to:

 Emergency re-establishment assistance

 Following some natural disasters, emergency re-establishment assistance payments may be available in addition to emergency relief payments.
 This payment will support eligible recipients to re-establish their homes as quickly as possible after a natural disaster.

 Emergency re-establishment assistance can be used to pay for: